Energy infrastructure largely spared Oklahoma tornado's fury

 Southern Star said it had isolated most of the line segment and several receipt points would be unavailable until further notice.

-Operations were unaffected at the U.S. crude futures hub in Cushing, Oklahoma, about 77 miles northeast of Moore.
+Operations were unaffected at the U.S. crude futures hub in Cushing, Oklahoma, about 77 miles (124 km) northeast of Moore.

 "Cushing did not have any damage from the storms," nor did it lose power, Cushing City Manager Stephen Spears told Reuters on Tuesday morning about the hub where 49.7 million barrels of crude is stored.

-Valero Energy Corp said its 87,400 barrels-per-day (bpd) refinery in Ardmore, Oklahoma, about 89 miles south of Moore, was not affected by the severe weather.
+Valero Energy Corp said its 87,400 barrels-per-day (bpd) refinery in Ardmore, Oklahoma, about 89 miles (143 km) south of Moore, was not affected by the severe weather.

 Enterprise Products Partners spokesman Rick Rainey also said he had heard of no issues with its operations in Oklahoma, which include the 400,000 bpd Seaway pipeline that carries crude from Cushing to the Texas Gulf Coast.